mfro/cerium-trifluoride/README.md

 ## Rust CEF bindings

 Rust language bindings and minimal wrapper around the CEF C API.
 The goal of this library is to enable use of CEF without directly using unsafe or extern code and no more.
+It is very far away from achieving that goal, but it does make use of CEF possible and easier in simple cases.

 ### Repository Layout